jcott/GACDProject/CodeBook.md

 ----------------------------------------
 --

-ObsnrSubjectType		Obsrvation number within the original set ( test or train)	 	(not in samsungAvgMeanStdOnSubjectActivity.csv)
-SubjectType			     test or  train													(not in samsungAvgMeanStdOnSubjectActivity.csv) Subject			         number of the person  (1 to 30) ActivityNumber			1 to 6 is the number to de activity name   						(not in samsungAvgMeanStdOnSubjectActivity.csv) ActivityName			(WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING ,STANDING,LAYIN)
+ObsnrSubjectType...........Obsrvation number within the original set ( test or train) ...........................(not in samsungAvgMeanStdOnSubjectActivity.csv) SubjectType................test or  train  (not in samsungAvgMeanStdOnSubjectActivity.csv) Subject	...................number of the person  (1 to 30) ActivityNumber.............1 to 6 is the number to de activity name (not in samsungAvgMeanStdOnSubjectActivity.csv) ActivityName...............WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING ,STANDING,LAYIN)

 -  In Record  measures/features:
 --------------------------------